 Fisherman's Wharf is a crazy-popular tourist attraction and rightfully so.
 From Ghirardelli Square, take a short walk to Fisherman's Wharf and the famous Pier 39, where you can learn about the ins and outs of the fishing industry and enjoy some fresh steamed crab from one of the many historic seafood stands.
-Don't miss a trip out onto San Francisco Bay with Blue and Gold Fleet Bay Cruise, included in your CityPASS booklet.
+Don't miss a trip out onto San Francisco Bay with Blue and Gold Fleet Bay Cruise, available with CityPASS® tickets.
 You'll sail past the famous Pier 39 sea lions and catch great views of Alcatraz Island, the Golden Gate Bridge, and the San Francisco Skyline.

 From there, see the beauty of the Bay up close and personal at the San Francisco Aquarium of the Bay.
 Over 20,000 local sea creatures—from sharks to jellies—will give you an oceanic experience unique to San Francisco.